 NCache uses your custom Read-Through provider to communicate with the data source.
 In Read-Through Caching, NCache will call your provider to load data behind the get call, in case of a cache miss.
-In clustered caches, where multiple servers are involved, Read-Through provider will be active (initialized) on all cache server nodes but Read-Through operations will be performed by the node which receives get operation according to the topology.
+In clustered caches, where multiple servers are involved, the Read-Through provider will be active (initialized) on all cache server nodes, but Read-Through operations will only be performed by the node which receives get operation according to the topology being used.

-Just like Read-Through, NCache also provides the option of forced Read-through through which the data is fetched from the data source forcefully regardless of the data being in the cache or not.
+Just like Read-Through, NCache also provides the option of forced Read-Through through using which the data is fetched from the data source forcefully, regardless of the data being present in the cache or not.
 This means that data will not be checked in the cache and will be fetched directly from the data source.

 NCache provides a performance counter

 The Resync mechanism in NCache keeps the data up to date across the cache.
 There may be a scenario where the user wants to keep the data synced with the data source.
 In this case, the data will be synced with the data source whenever an item with resync enabled expires.
 This way the data in the cache remains fresh and operations are performed on updated data.
 The NCache Read-Through provider can be used as resync provider by specifying

 ResyncOptions while adding a cache item into the cache.